Crytilis/MidsApp/README.md

 The MidsReborn API, also known as MidsApp, is responsible for allowing users to share character builds from the MidsReborn application.
 It is also utilized by the MidsBot, a Discord bot for searching and retrieving builds.

-## Installation

-To use the MidsReborn API, follow these steps:

-1. Clone the repository to your local machine.
-2. Ensure you have the necessary dependencies installed.
-3. Build the project using your preferred IDE or command-line tool.

 ## Usage

 ### Endpoints